nokia/k8s-ipam/README.md

   - Children of a loopback IP prefix can be of kind: loopback
   - Parents of a loopback IP prefix can be of kind: aggregate

-## proxy
+## injector

-Besides the base IPAM block there is also a proxy functions which looks at IP Allocations within a GitRepo/package revision and allocates/deallocates IP(s) using a GRPC interface.
+Besides the base IPAM block there is also a injector functions which looks at IP Allocations within a GitRepo/package revision and allocates/deallocates IP(s) using a GRPC interface.
 This is a pluggable system which allows to interact with 3rd party IPAM systems.

 ## use cases